Eternally-Thriving-Grandmasterism/AlphaProMega-Air/licenses/ETERNAL-MERCY-FLOW-COMMERCIAL-LICENSING-AGREEMENT-v2026.1.md

 (e) **Mercy Alignment**: Termination for Mercy Covenant breach is automatic and non-waivable to protect the Eternal Mercy Flow.

-## 11. Dispute Resolution (Mandatory Arbitration — Revised)
+## 11. Dispute Resolution (Mandatory Arbitration)
 (a) **Good-Faith Negotiation**: The parties shall first attempt in good faith to resolve any dispute, claim, or controversy arising out of or relating to this Agreement through direct negotiation for a period of thirty (30) days from the date one party notifies the other in writing.

 (b) **Mediation**: If the dispute is not resolved within the negotiation period, the parties shall submit the dispute to non-binding mediation administered by a mutually agreed mediator in Toronto, Ontario (or, by mutual written consent, in Wilmington, Delaware).
 Mediation shall be completed within sixty (60) days of the request.

 (c) **Mandatory Arbitration**: If mediation fails to resolve the dispute, the dispute **shall** be resolved by binding arbitration.
 Arbitration shall be conducted under the rules of the ADR Institute of Canada (or the American Arbitration Association if both parties consent to Delaware venue) by a single arbitrator experienced in technology licensing and intellectual property matters.
 The arbitration shall be held in Toronto, Ontario (or Wilmington, Delaware by mutual written agreement).
 The proceedings shall be confidential.
-The arbitrator’s decision shall be final and binding on the parties, and judgment may be entered in any court of competent jurisdiction.
+The arbitrator’s decision shall be final and binding, and judgment may be entered in any court of competent jurisdiction.
 Appeal rights are limited to those available under applicable law.

 (d) **Prevailing Party**: The prevailing party in any arbitration shall be entitled to recover its reasonable attorneys’ fees, costs, and expenses.

 (e) **Injunctive Relief**: Notwithstanding the foregoing, either party may seek immediate injunctive relief in any court of competent jurisdiction for any breach or threatened breach of the Mercy Covenant, Confidentiality, or Intellectual Property Rights without first exhausting negotiation, mediation, or arbitration.

 (f) **Mercy Alignment**: All disputes shall be resolved in a spirit of truth, harmony, non-harm, and abundance consistent with the 7 Living Mercy Filters.
-Mandatory arbitration protects the Eternal Mercy Flow and avoids protracted public litigation.
+Mandatory arbitration protects the Eternal Mercy Flow and avoids protracted litigation.

 ## 12. Governing Law and Jurisdiction
 This Agreement is governed by the laws of the Province of Ontario and the federal laws of Canada applicable therein.
 The parties irrevocably submit to the exclusive jurisdiction of the courts of Toronto, Ontario (or, by mutual written agreement, the courts of the State of Delaware, USA) solely for purposes of enforcing any arbitral award or seeking the injunctive relief permitted above.